-Coworking NYC rose to notoriety after the mainstream media shined much attention on up and coming Coworking NYC companies which were achieving unfathomable valuations.
+Coworking NYC rose to notoriety after the mainstream media shined much attention on up and coming coworking NYC companies which were achieving unfathomable valuations.
 Coworking NYC became notorious because coworking originated in New York City.
-Coworking NYC offers New York workers the ability to engage in a no commitment month to month basis lease in an engineered workplace that emphasizes ambiance and social mobility.
+Coworking NYC offers New York City businesses the ability to engage in a no commitment month to month basis lease in an engineered workplace that emphasises ambiance and social mobility.
 Coworking NYC has become the poster child for coworking as an emerging industry, with the largest real estate holders in New York City being coworking companies.

-What is the Difference Between Executive Offices or Coworking?
+What is the Difference Between Executive Offices and Coworking?

-Executive offices are a form of coworking, in essence, excessive suites are walled office spaces that incorporate the traditional coworking month to month no commitment lease structure.
-Executive offices, like, private office, virtual office, team room, workstation, desk space, conference room, presentation room, workplace recovery, training room, and deposition room are all forms of coworking because they incorporate the unique lease structure common to all coworking, and coworking NYC.
+Executive offices are a form of coworking, in essence, executive offices are walled office spaces that incorporate the traditional coworking month to month no commitment lease structure.
+Executive office, like, private office, virtual office, team room, workstation, desk space, conference room, presentation room, workplace recovery, training room, and deposition room are all forms of coworking because they incorporate the unique lease structure common to all coworking, and coworking NYC.

-When this question is posed, as to the dichotomy between NYC Executive offices or NYC Coworking the important distinction to make is that there are no major distinctions between NYC Executive offices and NYC Coworking.
-The distinction, however, must be made between NYC Executive offices and NYC Coworking in general, is that NYC Coworking refers to the coworking industry in New York City in general.
-In other words, NYC Executive offices is a form of NYC Coworking.
+When this question is posed, as to the dichotomy between NYC executive offices or NYC coworking, the important distinction to make is that there are no major distinctions between NYC executive offices and NYC coworking.
+The distinction, however, must be made between NYC executive offices and NYC coworking in general, in that NYC coworking refers to the coworking industry in New York City in general.
+In other words, NYC executive offices are a form of NYC coworking.
 Coworking simply refers to the month to month lease structure where multiple tenants share office space, either with privacy, or without, depending on the clients needs.